minkeymouse/nowcasting-kr/STATUS.md

 ## Experiment Status Summary

-- **Training**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (trained Dec 9 02:35-02:47).
-All models exist and ready for use.
-Models trained with KOEQUIPTE-specific improvements (deeper encoder, tanh, weight_decay, etc.)
+- **Training**: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files found).
+Previous status incorrectly claimed models were trained.
+Models must be trained before experiments can proceed.
 - **Forecasting**: ⚠️ **RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (265 lines: 264 data rows + 1 header).
 Results may be from runs before latest code improvements.
 Cannot determine if results reflect latest improvements without re-running forecasting.
 ARIMA: n_valid=0 for all targets/horizons (issue to investigate)
 - **Nowcasting**: ❌ **ALL FAILED** - All 6 DFM/DDFM backtest JSON files show "status": "failed" with CUDA tensor conversion errors.
 Code fixed in previous iterations (`.cpu().numpy()` pattern added) but NOT verified by experiments.
-Models exist (12 model.pkl files), can re-run backtests now to verify fixes work
+Models are NOT trained (checkpoint/ is empty), so backtests cannot be re-run until models are trained
-- **Table/Plot Generation**: ✅ **SCRIPTS FIXED** - Table/plot generation scripts fixed this iteration to handle both flat and timepoint structures.
-Scripts ready for next regeneration after experiments.
-Tables/plots exist from previous regeneration (Dec 9 10:00) and correctly reflect current state.
+- **Table/Plot Generation**: ✅ **REGENERATED** - Table/plot generation scripts fixed and verified.
+All tables and plots regenerated this iteration (Dec 9 10:28) and correctly reflect current state (forecasting results exist, nowcasting all failed, models not trained).

 ---